QuinntonCarter/VSchool-Coursework/Classwork/module6/cue/notes.md

         - If the Spotify app is not installed then the link should say, GET SPOTIFY FREE
         - If the Spotify app is installed then use any of the following text strings: OPEN SPOTIFY, PLAY ON SPOTIFY or LISTEN ON SPOTIFY so probably on playlist pages
-    + need to implement notice of accessing playlist metadata, notice of accessing account information only up to listening stats, created playlists and associated info/descriptions, linked email, and profile image but not account information for login or any payment info. notify they can delete their mood. accounts at any time. todo next
+    + need to implement notice of accessing playlist metadata, notice of accessing account information only up to listening stats, created playlists and associated info/descriptions, linked email, and profile image but not account information for login or any payment info. notify they can delete their mood. accounts at any time.
+    + must have links to playlists via spotify

+todo next
     first:
-    - build GETS to parse playlists and return data as viewable everything else:
-        + also save spotify username to user model
+        +
+    everything else:

         X play with passing query to backend. returns undefined currently: appcontext and userrouter, X create consts gets for search in spotify.js X implement routing between pages at certain endpoints